bruhmoment21/cs2-sdk/ISSUES.md

 - [ ] StatTrak counter does not increment
 - [ ] Deleted skins rarely leave a blank in your inventory until a new one is added
 - [ ] Nametags don't work
+- [ ] Knife killfeed icons are broken

 ### Other
 - [ ] Will make a separate minimalist branch that features just the basics